Jetison333/rotg/wagon.md

 Biden Blast — This itum can be used to cause a barrage of cosmic rays to strike the rules.
 Each bit that makes up the rules has a 75% chance to be flipped.
 This action consumes 21 marbles.

+hatter (1 marbles) — you may swap hats with a player of your choosing once per round